bf2fc6cc711aee1a0c2a/openmessaging-benchmark/CONTRIBUTING.md

 ### Coding Guidelines

- * We decided to disallow `@author` tags in the Javadoc: they are hard to maintain
- * Commits should be atomic and semantic.
-Please properly squash your pull requests before submitting them.
+ * Please properly squash your pull requests before submitting them.
 Fixup commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits.
- We use merge commits so the GitHub Merge button cannot do that for us.
-If you don't know how to do that, just ask in your pull request, we will be happy to help!

-### Tests and documentation are not optional

-Don't forget to include tests in your pull requests.
-Also don't forget the documentation (reference documentation, javadoc...).